 4. Hard Steering

 The purpose of power steering is to assist with vehicle handling and make it easier to steer and drive.
-This can only happen when there’s enough fluid in the pump, and if the fluid levels drop or air gets into the pump, the steering will be hard and stiff.
-You may not notice this until you encounter cooler winter temperatures or when you drive at a slower speed.
+This can only happen when there’s enough fluid in the pump, and if the fluid levels drop and air gets sucked into the pump, the steering will start to whine and groan and if continued to be ignored, can then be hard and stiff to turn.
+Don’t let the pump run “dry” as it will wear the pump out quickly and be in need of replacement.